DraftForTheFuture/League/README.md

 ![Draft For the Future](/assets/DraftForTheFuture.gif)

-Draft for the Future is a dynasty fantasy football league named after one of the [greatest films of all time](https://www.imdb.com/title/tt0088763/).
+**Draft for the Future** is a SuperFlex TE Premium Dynasty Fantasy Football League. (named after the [greatest film of all time](https://www.imdb.com/title/tt0088763/) )